 - tossed with pasta - like you would with pesto

 - mixed with vegan yogurt for a cool and creamy cilantro sauce

 - nut-free - substitute raw pumpkin seeds for the walnuts.
 You can also use a blend of different seeds, such as pumpkin, sunflower, and hemp for added nutrition.

-Not only is zhoug sauce completely delicious AND nutritious, it's easily adjusted to suit your palate.
+Not only is zhoug sauce irresistible and nutritious, it's easily adjusted to suit your palate.

 - For less spicy zhoug sauce, remove ALL of the seeds from the jalapeños, and omit the red pepper flakes.

-- For extra spicy zhoug go ahead and include some, most, or ALL of the jalapeño seeds and bump up the red pepper flakes!
+- For extra spicy zhoug, include some, most, or ALL of the jalapeño seeds and bump up the red pepper flakes!

 - Not sure how spicy you want it?
 Start by removing and reserving all of the seeds from your peppers.
 You can always add them later during blending if your zhoug needs more kick.